JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 Languages and tools for hybrid systems design (as of 2006) are described in the review article [[CPPSV06]](@ref).

-### Can I use ODE solvers with interval initial conditions?

-Although it is in principle possible to  ODE solvers for

 ### What is the wrapping effect?